-Table 3 - NMR experiment parameters for DMSO_2 purity assignment using MA in D_2O

-A baseline correction window of one hundred times the FWHM was used for each integrated signal.
-The integration range covered eighty times the FWHM.
-Four independent sample mixtures were prepared and each sample was measured four times.
+Table 3 - Parameters for purity assignment of a sample of MA using $DMSO_2$ in D_2O integral ratio reported for information only - not necessarily the "optimal" value sample mixtures were prepared and each sample was measured four times.
 The measurement uncertainty budget for one of the samples is reproduced in Table 4.
 The integral ratio is the mean of the four replicate values obtained for this sample.
 The standard uncertainty of the ratio is the standard deviation of the mean.
 The other uncertainty components are Type B estimations.
 The relative contribution of each component to the uncertainty of the combined result for this sample is displayed in Figure 4.
-The mass fraction content of DMSO2 assigned for this sample was $997.3 \pm 1.5 \text{ mg.g}^{-1}$.
+The mass fraction content of MA in this material assigned by qNMR using DMSO2 as ISRM in solution in D2O was 999.7 \pm 1.6 mg.g-1.